Challenge: Edit Distance Problem

 Edit distance is a metric to quantify how dissimilar two strings are to one another by counting the minimum number of operations required to transform one string into the other.

-Given two strings, write code to calculate how many minimum Levenshtein distance operations are needed to convert one into the other.
+You are given two strings; write code to calculate how many minimum Levenshtein distance operations are required to convert one

-First, take a close look at this problem and design a step-by-step algorithm before jumping to the implementation.
+Take a close look and design a step-by-step algorithm first before jumping onto the implementation.
 This problem is designed for your practice, so try to solve it on your own first.
-If you get stuck, you can always refer to the solution provided in the solution section.
-Good luck!
+If you get stuck, you can always refer to the hint and solution provided in the code tab.
+Good Luck!